robenkleene/audio-references/reaktor/reaktor-snapshots.md

 2. With the Preset browser selected (`F2`), right-click on "Embedded" and choose "New Bank".

 #### Creating a Snapshot

+When creating Snapshots, you probably want to first select the Ensemble (prefixed with `Ens -`) from the `Select Instrument` pop-up menu, and disable `Follow instrument selection`.
+Otherwise it's to easy to add the Snapshot to the wrong instrument.
+If you're having trouble saving and restoring a snapshot, this is probably the problem.

 1. With the bank to add to selected, create a Snapshot by clicking the `Add` button at the bottom the `Preset Browser` sidebar.